 Set “Auto Gain” to -12 dB, and adjust the threshold with the audio playing until the gain reduction meter peaks between -3 and -5 dB.
 In our case, we set the threshold to -20 dB.

 That’s it!
-Take a listen, and if you’ve recorded a clean vocal in a studio environment, you will have now created the ideal amount of compression for spoken vocals and dialogue.
+Take a listen, and if you’ve recorded a clean vocal in a studio environment, you will have created the ideal amount of compression for spoken vocals and dialogue.
 Right away, you may notice that the levels might sound a bit low.
 We leave this headroom for following up the compressor with an EQ plugin and then using a limiter to make up the additional gain without clipping.
-Even if the recording still needs a bit more work, the compression portion of the signal will have been taken care of.
+Even if the recording still needs a bit more work, the compression stage of signal chain will have been taken care of.

 This setting can work for sung vocal recordings, but we prefer using the smoother preset “Opto Compressor 02” instead and recommend averaging -10 dB of gain reduction.
 If you’d like to see us cover music in a future post, please let us know in the comments section below.